Restaurant Report Card: Food safety at the Colorado State Fair

 With about 60 to 70 food vendors at this year’s state fair, inspectors have their work cut out for them.

-According to Gallegos, you can stop by any vendor and look for their health inspection report, usually posted in the window or you can of course ask to see it.
+According to Gallegos, you can stop by any vendor and look for their health inspection report, usually posted in the window.
+Or, you can ask to see it.